 |31-MAR-1990||museum opened to the public.|

 The Abri Pataud was occupied by Cro-Magnon man between 35,000 and 18,000 BC, during Aurignacian, Périgordian and Solutrean.
 The abri contains about 10 m of sediments which bear a wealth of remains.
 One of the main features of the site is the relief of those sediments which can be seen from an elevated trail.
 The different levels are numbered and explained in detail.
 Today the inside of the shelter is used as museum for the finds.
 It was opened by the owner of the abri, the Muséum national d'histoire naturelle, and is a branch of this museum.

 The shelter offers two extraordinary artworks.
 On the ceiling of the Abri Movius rock shelter is a well preserved bas relief of an ibex (Capra ibex) from the Solutrean (17,000 years BC).
 It was discovered very late in 1986.
 Today it is inside the museum.
 The second extraordinary artwork is the so-called Venus of Pataud.
 It is the silhouette of a woman engraved into a rock.
-The engraving is from the Périgordien VI and resembles very much the Venus statuettes found at other locations.
+The engraving is from Périgordien VI and is very similar to Venus statuettes found elsewhere.